CivicActions/ssp-toolkit/docs/controls/IA.md

 * Site Manager access to web-accessible components of lincs.ed.gov is limited.
 Full access to web-accessible components is only available to CivicActions administrators.

 * End Users, typically members of the public, have read-only access to view and download data resources published on lincs.ed.gov and do not need or receive user accounts.
 End users are also allowed to submit website feedback, but all submitted feedback is moderated by an LINCS Site Manager before it is published.

+#### Drupal specific control support

+CivicActions users of the system are required to identify and authenticate in order to access any functions of the information system beyond viewing and downloading the publicly available website content that is available to all anonymous website visitors.
+Users who are assigned to CivicActions require the appropriate authorization described in AC-2.
+CivicActions users authenticate using the standard Drupal login protocol prior to using the LINCS services.
+LINCS user roles are described in AC-3.

+To access the website as an authenticated user, front-end users of the application must first request and be given a login account with a unique username, password and email address.
+Login accounts can only be created by existing website users with the role of either Administrator or Site Manager.
+Users with those roles also assign roles to each login account that govern the user's ability to create, publish, update or delete website content such as blog entries, datasets and data resource files.